Quadrature method of moments (QMOM)

 Consider a continuous size distribution $n(m)$ with units of number per volume per mass.
 The size at any mass evolves as

-$$ \frac{dn(m)}{dt} = S(n(m),m), $$ where $S(n(m),m)$ is the source term that includes nucleation, coagulation, growth, and oxidation, and depends on the size distribution $n(m)$, the particle size $m$, and the gas state (which is not explicitly shown in the function arguments here).
+$$ \frac{dn(m)}{dt} = S(n(m),m), $$where $S(n(m),m)$ is the source term that includes nucleation, coagulation, growth, and oxidation, and depends on the size distribution $n(m)$, the particle size $m$, and the gas state (which is not explicitly shown in the function arguments here).

-Soot moments of order $k$ are defined as $$ M_k = \int n(m)m^kdm. $$ Here, $M_0$ is just the total number density of particles, #/m$^3$, and $M_1$ is the soot mass density, kg soot/m$^3$.
+$$ M_k = \int n(m)m^kdm. $$Here, $M_0$ is just the total number density of particles, #/m$^3$, and $M_1$ is the soot mass density, kg soot/m$^3$.

 The evolution equation for $M_k$ is found by multiplying $dn/dt=S$ by $m^k$ and integrating over all soot sizes.
 The integral commutes with the derivative to give

-To solve for the moments, we have to compute the integral of the source term, but the source term depends on $n(m)$.
+$$ \frac{dM_k}{dt} = \int m^kS(n(m),m)dm. $$To solve for the moments, we have to compute the integral of the source term, but the source term depends on $n(m)$.
 But we don’t know $n(m)$ when using the method of moments, we only know some number of moments $M_k$.
 That is, we need to solve equations of the form $dM_k/dt=S_M(M_k)$.
 The moment equation is unclosed.
 We use QMOM to close the equations by writing the integral of the source term in terms of $M_k$.

 QMOM formulation

-In general, when integrating a function $F(m)$ using quadrature, we assume the function can be split into a product $F(m)=W(m)f(m)$, where $f(m)$ is well-represented by a polynomial over the integration domain.
-The quadrature definition is then $$ \int F(m) = \int W(m)f(m)dm \approx \sum_{i=0}^{N_Q-1}w_if(m_i), $$ where $N_Q$ is the number of quadrature points, $m_i$ are abscissas, or function evaluation points, and $w_i$ are corresponding weights.
+$$ \int F(m) = \int W(m)f(m)dm \approx \sum_{i=0}^{N_Q-1}w_if(m_i), $$where $N_Q$ is the number of quadrature points, $m_i$ are abscissas, or function evaluation points, and $w_i$ are corresponding weights.
 The problem is then to evaluate weights $w_i$ and abscissas $m_i$, after which the integral can be computed by simply evaluating the sum of $w_i$ times the function $f$ evaluated at the quadrature points $m_i$.

 In application to soot formation, the weight function $W(m)$ is just the particle size distribution $n(m)$.